 “The fact that our research program continues to grow, and is now such a significant part of our hospital's overall activity, is something of which everyone should be proud,” said Bruce Pollock, Vice President of Research and Director of the Campbell Family Mental Health Research Institute at CAMH.
 “We know mental illness is the leading cause of disability in Canada, and that one in five Canadians will experience a mental illness including addiction in any given year.
 The research we undertake at CAMH is crucial to improving health outcomes now and into the future.”

 CAMH is home to world-class research ranging from innovations in personalized medicine, to brain stimulation, to geriatric mental health, and more.
-As one of the top brain imaging centres in the world fully dedicated to brain health including addictions, the Research Imaging Centre is a global leader, giving scientists the ability to see new paths in brain chemistry structure, function and behaviour in mental illness.
+As one of the top brain imaging centres in the world fully dedicated to brain health including addictions, the Brain Health Imaging Centre is a global leader, giving scientists the ability to see new paths in brain chemistry structure, function and behaviour in mental illness.

 The Temerty Centre for Therapeutic Brain Intervention is one of the world’s top centres in brain stimulation treatment, research and training.
 Through clinical research, the Temerty Centre is advancing treatment using repetitive transcranial magnetic stimulation (rTMS); magnetic seizure therapy (MST); and electroconvulsive therapy (ECT), creating tremendous hope for people with treatment-resistant depression.